ikmb/virus-pipe/docs/usage.md

 ### `--filter` (default: true)
 If this option is set, the trimmed reads will be mapped and filtered against the human genome using Bowtie2 prior to taxonomic assignment.

-### `--fast_filter` (default: false)
-Use a rapid bloom filter to remove host reads.
-This is significantly faster than an exhaustive alignment (--filter), but is less tested.
-Use only when processing high sample numbers and/or very deep samples.

 ## Expert options (safe to ignore!)

 The below settings are typically set in a site-specific config file and not manipulated from the command line.